nasehqusyairy/PEMIRA/README.md

 # PEMIRA Project
-This is the PEMIRA project built with ASP.NET Core MVC and Entity Framework.
+This is the PEMIRA (Pemilihan Umum Raya) project built with ASP.NET Core MVC and Entity Framework.

 ## Prerequisites